 PCOR fees are required to be reported annually on Form 720, Quarterly Federal Excise Tax Return, for the second quarter of the calendar year.
 The due date of the return is July 31.
 Plan sponsors and insurers subject to PCOR fees, but not other types of excise taxes, should file Form 720 only for the second quarter, and no filings are needed for the other quarters.
 The PCOR fee can be paid electronically or mailed to the IRS with the Form 720 using a Form 720-V payment voucher for the second quarter.
 According to the IRS, the fee is tax-deductible as a business expense.

 The PCOR fee is assessed based on the number of employees, spouses and dependents that are covered by the plan.
-The fee is $1 per covered life for plan years ending before Oct.
-1, 2013, and $2 per covered life thereafter, subject to adjustment for inflation.
+The fee is $2 per covered life, subject to adjustment for inflation each year.